 An effective data scientist resume consists of relevant experience, great design, and data-supported highlights.
 We’ll provide valuable writing tips, resume sections to include, and formatting guidelines.

-Over 100,000 people have followed our guidance to write a professional-looking resume in a fraction of the time.
+Over 100,000 people have followed our guidance to write a professional-looking resume in a fraction of the time with our online resume builder.
 Let’s show hiring managers that you’re the right data scientist for the job.

 What Makes a Great Data Scientist Resume?